rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

 	* This part will focus on how to establish connectivity between container and external world.
 	* To jump to part to, you can go to [Kubernetes and Calico Part 3](Calico-and-Kubernetes-part-3)

+* Part 4
+	* This part will cover IPv6 on container
+	* To jump to part to, you can go to [Kubernetes and Calico Part 4](Calico-and-Kubernetes-part-4)

 ## Target topology